miekg/dnsv2/README.md

 then influence the RR that you have in a cache.

 This library uncompresses (resolves all compression pointers) when receiving a message (Uncompress function).

+More details:

+- Question section only holds 1 quesstion.

 ## When am I happy with the API?